|

 to start off today with a rant.
 I am sick and tired of people knocking the

-cases of cancer are only diagnosed when the condition finally becomes so
+of cancer are only diagnosed when the condition finally becomes so severe

 emergency.
 And this rate is far higher in leukaemia cases.
 Over half the